-- Expand provisions at Greenvale Special School to provide an additional 93 places for secondary aged children from September 2019; and - Re-profile the provision, and extend the age range, at New Woodlands School to cater for pupils with SEMH from Key Stage 1 through to Key Stage 4. - 3.1.34.
-Expansions to Watergate Special School and Greenvale Special School are currently in progress.
-From the 2019/20 school year Watergate School will be able to cater for additional demand, with a permanent expansion of the school planned from the 2020/21 school year.
-The expansion of Greenvale School will be delivered on a satellite site on Mayow Road from September 2020.
-The extension of the age range at New Woodlands School has been in operation since September 2018, and further work to remodel existing facilities and the provision of additional accommodation at the school is being planned to enable a full KS4 cohort to be in place from September 2019. - 3.1.35.
-Further work is being undertaken to monitor resourcing for pupils requiring SEND provision in the borough.
-So far this has also identified the need for additional 16-25 year old provision, as well as a review of 'resource bases' in mainstream schools to better suit the current cohort.
-As this work progresses, it may result in additional requirement for SEND provisions in the borough over the Local Plan period, which will be reflected in future reviews of the IDP.
+- Expand provisions at Greenvale Special School to provide an additional 93 places for secondary aged children - Re-profile the provision, and extend the age range, at New Woodlands School to cater for pupils with SEMH from Key Stage 1 through to Key Stage 4. - Expand provisions at Drumbeat Special School to provide an additional 54 places. - 3.1.33.
+Expansions to Watergate Special School, Greenvale Special School and Drumbeat Special School are currently in progress.
+From the 2019/20 school year Watergate School will be able to cater for additional demand, with a permanent expansion of the school planned from the 2025/26 school year.
+The expansion of Greenvale School will be delivered on a satellite site on Mayow Road from September 2022.
+The extension of the age range at New Woodlands School has been in operation since September 2018, and further work to remodel existing facilities and the provision of additional accommodation at the school has been completed to enable a full KS4 cohort to be in place from September 2019.
+The expansion of Drumbeat School on to a satellite campus at Turnham Academy has recently been completed, with the first pupils arriving in January 2023. - 3.1.34.
+Further work is being undertaken to monitor resourcing for pupils requiring SEND provision in the Borough.
+So far this has also identified the need for additional ASD, and SEMH provision, additional 16- to 25-year-old provision, as well as a review of 'resource bases' in mainstream schools to better suit the current cohort.
+As this work progresses, it may result in additional requirement for SEND provisions in the Borough over the Local Plan period, which will be reflected in future reviews of the IDP.